terotests/randy/README.md

-# Randy - pseudo random number generator
+# Randy - pseudorandom number generator

 With randy you can initialize seed and create predictable or unpredicatable randon number sequence, which ever pleases you most.
 Based on Linear congruential generator implementations